muntundoang/djs/server/README.md

     env: 'test'
 }
 ```
-- Execute create database, migrate and seeding (in Test Environment so the main databse remain unchange) to SQL
+- Execute create database, migrate and seeding (in Test Environment so the main database remain unchange) to SQL
 ```
 npm run create
 npm run migrate